-Removal of target Not relevant (NR) Not relevant (NR) Not relevant (NR) species Q: NR A: NR C: NR Q: NR A: NR C: NR Q: NR A: NR C: NR
+Removal of target species

+Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR Not relevant (NR) Q: NR A: NR C: NR harvesting of characterizing or associated species was described in the literature, this pressure is therefore considered to be 'Not relevant'.

 Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
 The sensitivity assessment for this pressure considers any biological/ecological effects resulting from the removal of target species on this biotope.
-No commercial application or harvesting of characterizing or associated species is described in the literature, this pressure is therefore considered to be 'Not relevant'.
+No commercial application or

-Removal of non-target Low Medium Medium species Q: Low A: NR C: NR Q: High A: Medium C: High Q: Low A: Low C: Low
+Removal of non-target species

+Low Q: Low A: NR C: NR High Q: High A: Low C: High Low Q: Low A: Low C: Low

 Incidental removal of the key characterizing species would alter the character of the biotope, resulting in reclassification and the loss of species richness.
-The ecological services such as primary and secondary production, provided by characterizing and associated species, would also be lost.
-As most species present in this biotope are relatively large, conspicuous and either sedentary or attached to rock surfaces they have little protection against removal.
+The ecological services such as primary and secondary production, provided by species, would also be lost.

 Sensitivity assessment.
 Removal of a large percentage of the characterizing species resulting in bare rock would alter the character of the biotope, species richness and ecosystem function.
-Resistance is therefore assessed as 'Low' and recovery as 'Medium' (based on removal of coralline crusts), so that biotope sensitivity is assessed as 'Medium'.
+Resistance is therefore assessed as 'Low' and recovery as 'High', so that biotope sensitivity is assessed as 'Low'.